GeoNotes Cypress Hills and area

 Glaciers and ice sheets look very rigid and are brittle creating crevasses on the surface as the ice moves, but deeper down due to the immense weight the glacial ice becomes semi-plastic.
 The basal plasticity of the ice makes it flow very slowly with an occasional surge over the land surface as it incorporates the loose surface material into the glacier.
 The bulk of this material is carried within and at the base of the glacier similar to that of a dump truck only to be dropped later during a time of ablation (melting).

-The Laurentide glacier began with at least three cold cells (1,2, and 3 in Fig. 1) in northern Canada forming three distinct regional ice sheets that eventually joined into one large glacier.
+The Laurentide Glacier began with at least three cold cells (1,2, and 3 in Fig. 1) in northern Canada forming three distinct regional ice sheets that eventually joined into one large glacier.
 Glaciers tend to create their own environment and over many tens of thousands of years when snow accumulation exceeds ablation continental glaciers like the Laurentide can get very thick growing upwards to more than 3 km in the northern regions.
+Prior to glaciation, there was an overall average temperature drop of 4 degrees Celsius which continued until the warming trend began around 20,000 years ago.

 The regional ice sheets grow and move by extending lobes that move independently of each other.
 The lobes surge forward moving faster than the main ice sheet, and are aided by water at the base acting as a lubricant.
 These lobes eventually meet adding to a growing glacial mass that can eventually cover an entire continent.